wiencheck/Bauly/README.md

 ```

 ##### Displaying banner immediately
 Both methods used for presenting a banner have a *sibling* method which forces the banner to be displayed immediately.
-It has the same arguments as *normal* methods.
+It takes the same arguments as *normal* methods.

 ```swift
 func forcePresent(...)